 Image caption.
 Ever wondered how nebari like this is created?

 The technique for achieving roots like the above is a combination of root grafting but also trimming the underside of the roots.
-This repeated trimming with a root cutter on the underside of the roots forces to fatten as the healing tissue adds to the width.
+This repeated trimming with a root cutter on the underside of the roots forces them to fatten as the healing tissue (callous) adds to the width.

 Image caption.
 Previous root cuts healing over, and the callous spreading.